jacob-pro/astro-tablets/README.md

 - Visibility phenomena and stations of the inner and outer planets
 - Lunar eclipses and their durations
 - "Lunar Six" durations

-## Setup

-- Requires Python 3.7
-- Install `requirements.txt` using Pip
-- When using PyCharm define `./src` as a source folder in project structure